CopernicaMarketingSoftware/Documentation/Yothalot/php-task.md

 ## Processing

 The final method that should be implemented is the `process()` method.
-In this method you implement your data processing algorithm.
-The method receives one parameter, the data, and should return NULL if the algorithm was not completed (the job did not win the race), or a non NULL value if the algorithm is won.
+In this method you implement your actual task.
+This method receives no input.
+You can however return values from this method to receive them later on.
+This output has to be serializable for this in order to work.

 ```php
 <?php